learn-co-students/chicago-web-080320/08-activerecord-associations/README.md

   * Before ActiveRecord, how did we write association methods?
   * How can we use ActiveRecord to write SQL to find associations?
   * What do `has_many` and `belongs_to` do for us?
+* How does this work from a CLI?

 ### Active Record Setup Checklist